-1. This Chapter contains a description of the alighting gear, the servicing necessary to maintain it in an airworthy condition and the recommended procedure for the removal and assembly of the components.
-Where no specific instructions are given for the dismantling or assembly of a particular component or its servicing, refer to the relative equipment publication.
-A description of the hydraulic system, which is provided to operate the components, will be found in Sect.3, Chap.6.
-As the operation of some of the components is initiated electrically, reference should be made to Sect.5, Chap.1 for circuit details.
+1. This chapter contains a description of the alighting gear, the servicing necessary to maintain it in an airworthy condition and the recommended procedure for the removal and assembly of the components.
+Where no specific instructions are given for the dismantling or assembly of a particular component or its servicing, reference should be made to A.P.1803E or A.P.2337.
+A description of the hydraulic system, which is provided to operate the components, will be found in Sect.
+3, Chap.
+6.

+As the operation of some of the components is initiated electrically, reference should be made to Sect.
+5, Chap.
+1 for circuit details.

 2. The alighting gear consists of two inwardly retracting main wheel units and a forward retracting nose wheel.
-Each unit is operated by a hydraulic jack, all three being electrically activated by operation of either the pupil's or instructor's selector push-button units in the cabin.
+Each unit is operated by a hydraulic jack, all three being electrically activated by a selector push-button unit in the cabin.
 All three units are of the liquid spring cantilever type, the nose wheel being fully castoring and self-centring during retraction.
 When fully extended, the main wheel units are secured in the 'down' position by mechanical locks incorporated in the hydraulic jacks that operate them.
 The nose wheel is also locked down mechanically.
 To enclose the units when retracted into their wheel bays, fairing doors are provided, these being operated by hydraulic jacks which are harmonized with those of the alighting gear by means of sequence valves.
 Undercarriage position indicator lamps are provided, the lamps being incorporated in a common indicator in the cabin.
 The main wheels are provided with hydraulically-operated brakes.
 The operation of the brakes is described in Sect.
 3, Chap.
 6.